-Electrotechnics for secondary school leavers is a 3 year Technical Skills Training Program (TSTP) to develop technical professionals for power sector.
+Electrotechnics for secondary school leavers is a 3 year Technical Skills Training Program (TSTP) to develop technical professionals for power and engineering services sector.

 Though the course is heavy in electrical, electronics and automation trade areas, it also has mechanical trade component.
-Graduates of this course are multi-skilled, flexible service technicians capable of working in power environment.
+Graduates of this course are multi-skilled, flexible service technicians capable of working in several engineering environment.
 Their services are in high demand.
 Enrollment to the program is continuous throughout the year.

 Students spend 10 Months in a selected partner company for the in-plant training phase following the Dual Training System (DTS) of vocational training.
 Every week, the student works in the company for four days following a preplanned training plan and comes to school for one day.
 Companies are encouraged to pay the students stipend for transportation and feeding.
 They work following the company rules and regulations.
 The students keep a logbook of their activities which is reviewed by delegated staff and forms an essential component of the final assessment of the student.